Amir-mohammad-ahmady-1234/Amir-mohammad-ahmady-1234/README.md

 <br>

 # 💫 About Me:
-<br>🌱 I am currently learning React and creating a project for this.<br><br>🔮 fun fact for me is that, unlike some programmers, I love sports.
+<br>🌱 I am currently learning React and creating a project for this.<br><br>🔮 fun fact for me is that, unlike some programmers, I love sports.<br><br>🚀 I usually do front-end mentor site projects for practice.

 # 💻 Tech Stack: